Ohio Energy Choice: Compare Rates & Switch Suppliers 2026 - article hero image

 Your Rights as an Ohio Energy Consumer

-Ohio law protects you when shopping for electricity.
+Ohio law protects you.
 Know these rules.

 Frequently Asked Questions